dankrad/legendreprf/bounties.md

 [^3]: A cryptographer will be appointed by the Ethereum Foundation to judge this (TBD)

-Fhe first bounties are for the first entry that beats the given bounds.
+The first two bounties are for the first entry that beats the given bounds.
 Please send submissions to Dankrad Feist dankrad .at. ethereum .dot. org.

 ## Computational hardness assumptions